probing-lab/probing-lab.github.io/README.md

 For writing content you can use Markdown as well as HTML and the Bootstrap framework.

 The used theme is portfolYOU.
-[Here is a demo](https://youssefraafatnasry.me/portfolYOU/docs/) of the theme on various feature it provides.
+[Here is a demo](https://youssefraafatnasry.me/portfolYOU/docs/) of the theme on various features it provides.